adrian-the-git/async-swarm/README.md

 What can I assist?
 ```

-### ⚠️ Documentation which follows has not been updated to reflect AsyncSwarm
+### ⚠️ Documentation and code examples which follow have not been updated for AsyncSwarm

 ## Table of Contents